Byers Industrial 0-4-0 Geared Locomotive

 Photograph, description, drawings and table

-scanned/transcribed by myself from
+scanned/transcribed by myself from the original Engineering News article of the

-the original Engineering News article of the 21st May 1896 - Pages 342 & 343
+21st May 1896 - Pages 342 & 343

 Byers Engines

-Byers produced a wide range of single and twin cylinder
+Byers produced a wide range of

-stationary engines.
-Their railway locomotives were presumably a diversification
+single and twin cylinder stationary engines.
+Their railway locomotives were

-Website - Byers Owner Roster) and made
+Geared Steam Website - Byers Owner Roster)

-substantial use of their standard stationary engine components.
+and these made substantial use of their standard stationary engine components.

-The locomotive engine was based on their 16 horsepower
+The locomotive engine was based

-twin cylinder stationary engine, and had the valve gear positioned outwards on
+on their 16 horsepower twin cylinder stationary engine, and had the valve gear

-either side (unlike their standard stationary twin).
+positioned outwards on either side (unlike their standard stationary twin).

 Cross section detail and parts description of a Byers Vertical Steam